MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.Governance/Update-MgBetaIdentityGovernancePrivilegedAccess.md

                 \[Id \<String\>\]: The unique identifier for an entity.
 Read-only.
                 \[Activity \<String\>\]: The supplemental information to a user's availability.
-Possible values are Available, Away, BeRightBack, Busy, DoNotDisturb, InACall, InAConferenceCall, Inactive,InAMeeting, Offline, OffWork,OutOfOffice, PresenceUnknown,Presenting, UrgentInterruptionsOnly.
+Possible values are Available, Away, BeRightBack, Busy, DoNotDisturb, InACall, InAConferenceCall, Inactive, InAMeeting, Offline, OffWork, OutOfOffice, PresenceUnknown, Presenting, UrgentInterruptionsOnly.
                 \[Availability \<String\>\]: The base presence information for a user.
-Possible values are Available, AvailableIdle,  Away, BeRightBack, Busy, BusyIdle, DoNotDisturb, Offline, PresenceUnknown
+Possible values are Available, AvailableIdle,  Away, BeRightBack, Busy, BusyIdle, DoNotDisturb, Offline, PresenceUnknown.
                 \[OutOfOfficeSettings \<IMicrosoftGraphOutOfOfficeSettings\>\]: outOfOfficeSettings
                   \[(Any) \<Object\>\]: This indicates any property can be added to this object.
                   \[IsOutOfOffice \<Boolean?\>\]: True if either:It is currently in the out of office time window configured on the Outlook or Teams client.There is currently an event on the user's calendar that's marked as Show as Out of OfficeOtherwise, false.